-USEPA requires that the City perform household testing in accordance with the 1994 Lead and Copper Rule.
-According the that rule, 90% of the samples taken from location in Graham identified as "high risk" must have less than 15 parts per billion (ppb or ug/L) of lead and less than 1.3 parts per million (ppm or mg/L) of copper.
+The US EPA requires that the City of Graham perform household testing in accordance with the 1994 Lead and Copper Rule.
+According to that rule, 90% of the samples taken from locations in Graham identified as "high risk" must have less than 15 parts per billion (ppb or ug/L) of lead and less than 1.3 parts per million (ppm or mg/L) of copper.
 These sample locations are classified as "high risk" because they were constructed using copper pipe and lead solder as components in the plumbing system.
 New building codes and regulations no longer permit houses to be built using these components.
 Lead and copper samples were collected by the homeowner and analyzed by a certified laboratory.
 Samples were collected after the water had been left undisturbed in the household plumbing for an extended period of time.
 This is intended to collect a water sample that represents the "worst case" for lead and copper.
 Testing in 2019 indicated that the average concentration of lead in these "high risk" homes was less than 3 ppb and the average concentration of copper was less than 0.050 ppm, well below the regulatory limits.
+Data presented in the table below is from the most recent monitoring event.
+The City of Graham is required to monitor for lead and copper every three years.
+The next monitoring period will occur in 2022.

-Contaminant (units) Sample Date Your Water Number of sites found above the AL MCLG AL Likely Source of Contamination Copper (ppm) (90 th percentile) 7/19/19 <0.050 0 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits Lead (ppb) (90 th percentile) 7/17/19 3 0 0 AL=15 Corrosion of household plumbing systems; erosion of natural deposits autotogicai Contamina 1113 Contaminant (units) Sample Date MCL Violation Y/N Your Water Range Low High MCLG MCL Likely Source of Contamination Alpha emitters (pCi/L) 1/25/17 N ND N/A 0 15 Erosion of natural deposits Beta/photon emitters (pCi/L) 1/25/17 N 2.8 N/A 0 50 Decay of natural and man-made deposits Combined radium (pCi/L) 1/25/17 N 1.31 N/A 0 5 Erosion of natural deposits Uranium (pCi/L) 1/25/17 N ND N/A 0 20.1 Erosion of natural deposits
+Contaminant (units) Sample Date Your Water Number of sites found above the AL MCLG AL Likely Source of Contamination Copper (ppm) (90 th percentile) 7/19/19 < 0.050 0 1.3 AL=1.3 Corrosion of household plumbing systems; erosion of natural deposits Lead (ppb) (90th percentile) 7/17/19 3 0 0 AL=15 Corrosion of household plumbing systems; erosion of natural deposits